 AIDS stands for acquired immunodeficiency syndrome.
 AIDS is the final stage of HIV infection.
 It can take years for a person infected with HIV, even without treatment, to reach this stage.
 Having AIDS means that the virus has weakened the immune system to the point at which the body has a difficult time fighting infections.
 When someone has one or more of these infections and a low number of T cells, he or she has AIDS.

-The Health Bureau provides free, confidential, and anonymous HIV-antibody testing, counseling, and partner notification.
+The Bureau of Health provides free, confidential, and anonymous HIV-antibody testing, counseling, and partner notification.
 The Bureau also conducts education for high-risk individuals, general public, and health care providers.
 When a City resident is diagnosed with HIV or AIDS, a Community Health Nurse is assigned to follow-up with that individual to provide case management and support.
-Health Bureau nurses provide a holistic evaluation of the individual and a corresponding treatment plan.
+Bureau of Health nurses provide a holistic evaluation of the individual and a corresponding treatment plan.

 Personal Health Services staff work with patients and the community to reduce the spread of HIV infection.
 Activities include: